Kellyanne Conway to leave the White House at the end of the month, citing the need to focus on her family

 Conway informed Trump of her decision Sunday night in the Oval Office.

-Her husband George T. Conway III, a conservative lawyer and outspoken critic of the president, is also stepping back from his role on the Lincoln Project, an outside group of Republicans devoted to defeating Trump in November.
+Her husband, George T. Conway III, a conservative lawyer and outspoken critic of the president, is also stepping back from his role on the Lincoln Project, an outside group of Republicans devoted to defeating Trump in November.
 He will also take a hiatus from Twitter, the venue he has often used to attack the president.

 In a statement, Conway called her time in the Trump administration “heady” and “humbling,” and said she and George were making the decision based on what they think is best for their four children.

-“We disagree about plenty,” she wrote of her and her husband, “but we are united on what matters most: the kids.
-Our four children are teens and ‘tweens starting a new academic year in the middle school and high school that will be conducted remotely from home for a least a few months.
+“We disagree about plenty,” she wrote of herself and her husband, “but we are united on what matters most: the kids.
+Our four children are teens and ‘tweens starting a new academic year in the middle school and high school that will be conducted remotely from home for at least a few months.
 As millions of parents nationwide know, kids ‘doing school from home’ requires a level of attention and vigilance that is as unusual as these times.”

 Conway continued: “This is completely my choice and my voice.
 In time, I will announce future plans.
 For now, and for my beloved children, it will be less drama, more mama.”

-Conway’s high school aged daughter had drawn attention for tweets about her parents and politics.
+Conway’s high school daughter had drawn attention for tweets about her parents and politics.

-On Sunday, however, she also tweeted that social media was “becoming way too much” so she had decided to take “a mental health break.”
+On Sunday, however, she also tweeted that social media was “becoming way too much,” so she had decided to take “a mental health break.”

 “See y’all soon,” she wrote.
 “Thank you for the love and support.
 No hate to my parents please.”